Watson's Wine

 Watson's Wine is a wine retailer in Hong Kong and a member of the A.S.
 Watson Group (ASW), a wholly owned subsidiary of CK Hutchison Holdings Limited (CK Hutchison).
 They offer a comprehensive selection of fine wine, spirits, accessories and cigars.
 With vintages sourced directly from over 20 countries, Watson's Wine lists over 2,000 different wines, more than 400 of which are "exclusive" and cannot be found elsewhere.

 A distinctive feature of each retail store is the Fine Wine Room containing over 300 different vintages ranging from the top Chateaux from Bordeaux to emerging New World Classics from around the world.

-All wines are temperature controlled, 24 hours per day, both in the stores and the state-of-the-art wine warehouse, ensuring the provenance of all wines are perfectly maintained when they reach the customer.